 I take this work very seriously and to fully invest myself into each client’s success I tend to work only with handful of people at one time.

-Whilst the majority of my clients work in and around the creative & digital economy, thanks to a wealth of digital communication methods I work with people from across the globe as well as in my home location of New York City.
+The majority of my clients work in and around the creative & digital economy, and thanks to a wealth of digital communication methods I work with people from across the globe as well as in my home location of New York City.